peteroupc/peteroupc.github.io/colorgen.md

 - How to generate colors with certain properties.
 - Color differences, color maps, and color mixing.
 - Dominant colors of an image.
-- Colors as spectral data.
+- Colors as spectral curves.

 **This document does not cover:**